zilishen/documentation/content/nap-waf/configuration-guide/configuration.md

 #### Bot Signatures File

-Starting with NGINX App Protect WAF release 4.5, the bot signatures will be included in the `included_bot_signatures` file, which is located at the following path: `/opt/app-protect/var/update_files/included_bot_signatures`.
-This file will contain an up-to-date list of all the bot signatures that have been included.
+Starting with NGINX App Protect WAF release 4.5, the bot signatures is included in the `included_bot_signatures` file, which is located at the following path: `/opt/app-protect/var/update_files/included_bot_signatures`.
+This file contains an up-to-date list of all the bot signatures that have been included.

-The list is generated automatically as a part of the `app-protect-compiler` package, and resembles as a text file that is similar to the readme-files found in the attack-signature.
+The list is generated automatically and resembles as a text file that is similar to the readme-files found in the attack-signature.
 It contains essential information which includes:

 - Bot name
 - Bot type